GreenhouseCI/blog.greenhouseci.com/_drafts/2015-06-19-recent-changes-june.md

 comments: true
 ---

 It has been quite some time since we last wrote about what's going on in Greenhouse but that doesn't mean that we have been idling around.
-We've been busy at work and have launched a couple of new interesting integrations which will hopefully make your CI setups even more.. hassle-free.
+We've been busy at work and have launched a couple of new interesting integrations which will make your CI setups even more.. hassle-free.
 <!--more-->

 Slack
 =====
 <img src="/assets/logo-slack.png" alt="Slack logo" style="display:block; margin:auto; height: 125px;" />
-[Slack](https://slack.com/) is being used by more and more development teams for their daily communication.
+[Slack](https://slack.com/) is used by more and more development teams for their daily communication.
 One cool feature of Slack is the ability to integrate different 3rd party services into their workflow.
 We're happy to say that Greenhouse is one of them.
 You can now get a direct link to the newest build directly in your slack chat so that everybody in your team has instant access to the latest binary.
 We also show the changes since the last build so that it's easy to understand what's new in the latest version.
-![Greenhouse notification in Slack](/assets/integration-slack.png) Enabling Slack integration in Greenhouse is straight forward: go to the Publishing section in the settings of your project, connect with Slack and add your channel ID.
+![Greenhouse notification in Slack](/assets/integration-slack.png) Enabling Slack integration in Greenhouse is straightforward: go to the Publishing section in the settings of your project, connect with Slack and add your channel ID.
 That's it!
 Next time a build completes you'll get a notification in the specified chat.

 Beta by Crashlytics
 ===================
 <img src="/assets/logo-beta.png" alt="Beta logo" style="display:block; margin:auto; height: 125px;" />
-There are a couple of excellent beta distribution options out there with [Beta](http://try.crashlytics.com/beta/ "Beta by Crashlytics") being one of them.
+There are couple of excellent beta distribution options out there with [Beta](http://try.crashlytics.com/beta/ "Beta by Crashlytics") being one of them.
 Created by the fine folks at [Crashlytics](https://try.crashlytics.com/) Beta aims to be the most seamless beta distribution experience for both iOS and Android.

 It's super easy to enable Beta support in Greenhouse.
 Head over to the publishing section of your settings page of your app and add your Beta by Crashlytics API key, build secret and tester emails (or group aliases) and you're ready to go.
 Every time a new build is made in Greenhouse, it'll be automatically published to your testers.